AndyYu25/Hacklytics-2022-ArtificiallyIntelligent/README.md

 # Hacklytics-2022-ArtificiallyIntelligent
-Team Project for Hacklytics 2022 to develop an autoblurrer using Google's Vision API and a GAN blurrer
+Team Project for Hacklytics 2022 to develop an autoblurrer using Google's Vision API and a DCGAN blurrer.

 # Files: